taosdata/TDengine/docs/en/12-taos-sql/18-escape.md

 |       `\%`       | % see below for details  |
 |       `\_`       | \_ see below for details |

-:::note
-Escape characters are available from version 2.4.0.4 .

 :::

 ## Restrictions